Low Tech Combat takes a research and knowledge based approach to self defence.

 Combined with the latest Reality Based Self Defence (RBSD) training methods and knowledge of awareness, key indicators of likely attackers, de-escalation tactics and more, together covers the full spectrum of conflict one is likely to encounter on the streets or homes today.

 This evolution, or renaissance, is followed closely at Low Tech Combat along with all other important happenings in the world of the martial arts and self protection community.
-Topics such as Aliveness, Human Combative Behaviour and the Physiological and Psychological Effects of Combat for example, are all followed closely here.
-These topics have been covered in previous posts at Low Tech Combat and likely, will continue to do be featured into the future along with any new developments.

-As Seen in Blitz
+As Seen in Blitz Magazine

 As published in Blitz Magazine, Australasia's biggest martial arts and self defence magazine in Vol. 23 No 5, Know Your ENEMY: The true stats on street assaults.

 Hi, my name is Adam.
 I am interested in spreading the concept of Low Tech Combat.
 I have been practising martial arts and self protection since 1994.
 I began my journey with Rhee Taekwondo which I did for 5 years with Paul Corbett and achieved first degree black belt.
 From here I studied Hapkido for about four years under Geoff Booth.
 Through Geoff Booth, I was introduced to both Brasilian Jiu Jitsu and Ray Floro's Filipino system of edged and impact weapon defence.
-I have been practising these two systems on and off ever since which I do to this day.

 In the future I intend to participate in some more good RBSD courses (I have already been to an ISR Matrix seminar which was excellent).
 My main reason for this is because I would like more exposure in dealing with the stages immediately prior to an encounter going physical and those initial moments after that.
 I would like to do at least one course or seminar per year.